 What you need to know about end-to-end and zero-access encryption

 Zero-access encryption comes into play when messages arrive at the Proton Mail servers without being encrypted.
-For example, if someone sends you a message from Gmail, that message will arrive at the Proton servers in an unencrypted form.
+For example, if a non-Proton Mail user sends you a message, that message will arrive at the Proton servers in an unencrypted form.
 Zero-access encryption is the process of encrypting that message so that only you can read it, after which the unencrypted original gets deleted from the Proton server.

-The problem with zero-access encryption is that the someone at Proton could potentially get access to copies of unencrypted messages.
+The problem with zero-access encryption is that someone at Proton AG could potentially get access to copies of unencrypted messages before they are deleted.
 Not that I think this is happening, mind you.
 The engineers at Proton Mail are dealing with a difficult problem when it comes to unencrypted messages.
 Applying zero-access encryption to an unencrypted message and deleting the original is certainly more secure than keeping the unencrypted message on a Proton server.
 But zero-access encryption is certainly less secure than E2E encryption.

 Getting your hands dirty with Proton Mail